 If you are using a Windows Operating System on your computer, it’s recommended that you enable shadow copy feature, as if a Trojan virus does encrypt any of your files this will assist in reverting them back to the original versions.

 When downloading files and software onto your computer, you should always be careful.
 Users who download crack codes and download files using peer-to-peer networks are more susceptible to being affected by a Trojan virus, so if you do download such files, it’s essential that you have a good, up-to-date anti-virus software system running on your computer.

 If your laptop or PC computer does become affected by a Trojan malware virus or ransomware, it’s important that you do not do what the malware is asking you to do.
 For example in the case of ransomware, paying the amount that is asked for is never a guarantee that you will regain access to the affected files.
 Instead, you could end up still being unable to access your important files and documents as well as having lost money.
 In this case, you should try to:

 - Boot Windows in safe mode or run a deep scan with your Anti-Virus software to find the cause.

-- Right click the files that you are unable to open and choose ‘revert back to previous version’.
+- Right click the files that you are unable to open and choose ‘revert back to the previous version’.

 - If you have a backup, try to restore data using this.

-If the above do not work, you have the option to use file recovery software such as Star X Soft to retrieve your data.
+If the above does not work, you have the option to use file recovery software such as Star X Soft to retrieve your data.
 This should help you to recover your files.
 If it doesn’t, you may want to seek technical support.